 If you are a medical professional with a cochlear implant, there are options: several amplified stethoscopes for the hearing impaired can be connected to a cochlear implant processor directly via a patch cord.
 An alternative is to use an amplified stethoscope that gives a visual readout of the sound being picked up by the stethoscope.

 The information in this guide has been written using the following reliable sources:

-The post Amplified Stethoscopes & Other Alternatives for the Hearing Impaired appeared first on Olive Union.
+The post Stethoscopes for Hearing Loss & Other Alternatives appeared first on Olive Union.